bluelibs/runner/README.md

 This approach is very powerful when you have multiple packages and you want to compose them together.

-## Real world examples
+## Real life

+Or is it just fantasy?

-Typically you have an express server (to handle HTTP requests), a database, and a bunch of services.
-You can define all of these in a single file and run them.
+Typically, an application consists of an Express server (to handle HTTP requests), a database, and various services.
+You can conveniently define all of these components within a single file and execute them together.

 ```ts
 import { task, resource, run, event } from "@bluelibs/runner";